taylorgorman/launchpad/readme.md

 #### `get_trimmed_excerpt( int $length = 0, int|WP_Post $post = null )`

-Returns <p> wrapped string of excerpt or content trimmed to $length, which falls back to 'excerpt_length' filter, ammended with 'excerpt_more' filter. $post defaults to current if in loop.
-Because the_excerpt() trims content, but not excerpt and get_the_excerpt() doesn't truncate and doesn't output <p>.
+Returns &lt;p&gt; wrapped string of excerpt or content trimmed to $length, which falls back to 'excerpt_length' filter, ammended with 'excerpt_more' filter. $post defaults to current if in loop.
+Because the_excerpt() trims content, but not excerpt and get_the_excerpt() doesn't truncate and doesn't output &lt;p&gt;.

 ## Hooks